Dalhoff Larsen & Horneman A/S: Announcement in accordance with the Securities Trading Act § 29

-In accordance with the Danish Companies Act § 55 and the Securities Trading Act § 29, we hereby announce that Ankjer Invest ApS has informed us that they has increased their shareholding in Dalhoff Larsen & Horneman A/S and now hold more than 5,00% shares corresponding to more than 5,00 % of the share capital and the votes.
+In accordance with the Danish Companies Act § 55 and the Securities Trading Act § 29, we hereby announce that Bilhuset Ribe ApS has informed us that they have reduced their shareholding in Dalhoff Larsen & Horneman A/S and now hold less than 5,00% shares corresponding to less than 5,00 % of the share capital and the votes.

 Inquiries concerning this announcement can be made on telephone no. +45 41 95 38 29.